-The time and resources required to implement new systems, to add and train additional skilled personnel and to acquire or expand laboratory space as needed are uncertain.
+The time and resources required to implement new systems, to add and train new skilled personnel and to expand or acquire new laboratory space as needed are uncertain.
 Any future growth we may experience could create a strain on our organizational, administrative and operational infrastructure, including laboratory operations, quality control, customer service, sales and marketing and management.
 We may not be able to maintain the quality of or expected turnaround times for our tests or satisfy customer demand if and when it grows.
-Our ability to effectively manage any growth we experience will also require us to continue to improve our laboratory and other operational, financial and management systems and controls and our reporting processes and procedures, which we may not be able to do.
+Our ability to effectively manage any growth we experience will also require us to continue to improve our laboratory and other operational, financial and management systems and controls and our reporting processes and procedures, which may involve significant time and costs and which we may not be able to do successfully.

-We have limited experience marketing and selling our tests, and our commercial success will depend in part upon our ability to grow our sales and marketing team and generate sales using this relatively small internal and developing team, as well as our ability to develop successful sales and marketing plans for international sales.
+We have limited experience marketing and selling our tests.
+Our commercial success will depend in part on our ability to grow and generate sales from our small and developing internal sales and marketing team, as well as our ability to develop successful sales and marketing strategies and partnerships for U.S. and international sales.